 Will I be with my friends?

 We will obtain friendship names from you and talk with your current teachers as to who works well together.
 You will be allocated to one of six Houses and you will know other people in that House.
 You will also make new friends very quickly and this starts to happen when you visit us during the Summer term.
 (You will be in the same House as any older brothers or sisters and, if you want, even be in the same Form).

 Will I get lost in a big school?

 Thorpe St Andrew School and Sixth Form is a big school but it doesn’t take much time at all before you know your way around.
 All the students and adults within the school are very friendly and they will soon help you out (and no, you won’t get into any trouble for being late in the first few days).
-So, Freya, Ruby, Matthew and Summer you will be given a printed timetable and map.
+So, Theo, Ruby, Matthew and Summer you will be given a printed timetable and map.
 ‘Buddies’ will also show you around the school on the first day.

-Hollie, William and Imogen asked how many students are in the school and I can advise that there are approximately 1,850 students across the whole school.
+Alexander, Ella, Caitlyn and Matilda asked how many students are in the school and I can advise that there are approximately 1,850 students across the whole school.

-(Question raised by Freya, Chloe, Matthew, Millie and Rebecca)
+(Question raised by Rosie, Chloe, Matthew, Millie and Rebecca)